nixworks/public/news/2011/06/26/index.md

 ##### Vietnamese
 ### [Vietnamese protesters march in the capital Hanoi for the fourth successive week calling on the People's Republic of China to stop entering Vietnamese territorial waters on the South China Sea. ](/news/2011/06/26/vietnamese-protesters-march-in-the-capital-hanoi-for-the-fourth-successive-week-calling-on-the-people-s-republic-of-china-to-stop-entering-v.md)
-_Context: China, Vietnamese, Hanoi, territorial waters, South China Sea_
+_Context: Hanoi, China, South China Sea, Vietnamese, territorial waters_

 ##### Maiduguri
 ### [At least 25 people are killed and many others are wounded after a bomb explodes in Maiduguri. ](/news/2011/06/26/at-least-25-people-are-killed-and-many-others-are-wounded-after-a-bomb-explodes-in-maiduguri.md)